 They vary considerably in terms of their areas, populations and levels of economic development.
 They may also be divided into a number of sub-regions (Australasia, Southeast Asia, South Asia, West Asia and Eastern & Southern Africa), each with their own regional groupings (such as ASEAN, SAARC, GCC and SADC, to name a few).
 Despite such diversity and differences, these countries are bound together by the Indian Ocean.

-IORA’s apex body is the Council of Foreign Ministers (COM) which meets annually.The Republic of South Africa will assume the role for 2017-2019, followed by the United Arab Emirates.
+IORA’s apex body is the Council of Foreign Ministers (COM) which meets annually.The United Arab Emirates (UAE) assumed the role of Chair since November 2019 - November 2021, followed by the People's Republic of Bangladesh November 2021 - November 2023.
 A committee of Senior Officials (CSO) meets twice a year to progress IORA’s agenda and consider recommendations by Working Groups and forums of officials, business and academics to implement policies and projects to improve the lives of people within the Indian Ocean Member States.